ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: EXPERIMENTS

 \subsection{From texts to robot motions}

 Text is an essential modality for human motions.
 Using a pre-trained motion synthesis model, Text-to-Motion Retrieval \cite{petrovich23tmr}, our method can generate robot motions with texts.
-To this end, We first retrieve human motions from texts with Text-to-Motion Retrieval and then retarget human motions to the Tiago++ robot.
+To this end, we first retrieve human motions from texts with Text-to-Motion Retrieval and then retarget human motions to the TiaGo++ robot.
 Figure \ref{fig:text-to-motion} shows two examples of retargeting motion from texts.
-More examples can be found in the supplementary materials.
+More examples can be found on our webpage.